HongzongLI-CS/HongzongLI-CS.github.io/_pages/academic_service.md

 - *IEEE Transactions on Pattern Analysis and Machine Intelligence*
 - *IEEE Transactions on Neural Networks and Learning Systems*
+- *IEEE Transactions on Knowledge and Data Engineering*
 - *IEEE Transactions on Industrial Electronics*
 - *IEEE Transactions on Consumer Electronics*
 - *IEEE Transactions on Computational Social Systems*